tftpereira/Apex-Code/README.md

 ### How do I use this without fflib?

 All modules are independent.
-You can use the Selector/Service scaffolds as a starting point, or implement your own patterns using the utilities (SOQL builders, UoW helpers) without adopting the full fflib architecture.
+The UnitOfWork module is inspired by fflib patterns but is a standalone implementation.
+You can use it independently or alongside other frameworks.

 ### Does this work in managed packages?